MAlDibawy/Trivia_App/backend/README.md

-# trivia API
+# Full Stack Trivia API Backend

-Trivia api is a web applcation that allows users to hold trivia on a regular basis using a website to manage and play the game.

-The app allows the user to:

-1) Display questions - both all questions and by category.
-Questions should show the question, category and difficulty rating by default and can show/hide the answer.
-2) Delete questions.
-3) Add questions and require that they include question and answer text.
-4) Search for questions based on a text query string.
-5) Play the quiz game, randomizing either all questions or within a specific category.

-## Getting started
+## Getting Started

-## Installing Dependencies
+### Installing Dependencies

+#### Python 3.7

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### Virtual Enviornment

-Working within a virtual environment is recommended.
+We recommend working within a virtual environment whenever using Python for projects.
+This keeps your dependencies for each project separate and organaized.
+Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 #### PIP Dependencies

-navigate to the `/backend` directory and run:
+Once you have your virtual environment setup and running, install dependencies by naviging to the `/backend` directory and running:

 ```bash
 pip install -r requirements.txt
 ```

-This will install all of the required packages in the `requirements.txt` file.
+This will install all of the required packages we selected within the `requirements.txt` file.

-#### key dependencies

-- FLASK
-- SQLAlchemy
-- Flask-CORS
+##### Key Dependencies

+- [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
+Flask is required to handle requests and responses.

+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use handle the lightweight sqlite database.
+You'll primarily work in app.py and can reference models.py.

+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 ## Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run: